Smithsonian National Museum of Natural History

 Scientists and educators at the Museum hope that visitors take not only an interest in these fascinating and beautiful creatures, but also an active role in their conservation.

-Grow your own butterfly garden by planting host and nectar plants in your backyard or schoolyard (milkweed, spicebush, sweet gum, depending on your climate zone).
+Grow your own butterfly (or pollinator) garden by planting host and nectar plants in your backyard or schoolyard (milkweed, spicebush, sweet gum, depending on your climate zone).
 Identify trees around your area (use field guides or the Leafsnap app) to determine whether they may be hosts to giant silk moths.
 Consider joining monarch tagging projects or joining entomological and conservation societies and organizations.
 Enjoy getting more involved in your Lepidoptera community!

 Related Resources